The 3 Levels of Plumber Licensing Explained

 Home Insurance & Claims Protection

 Licensed plumbing companies carry liability insurance that acts as an additional layer of protection for your property.
 If an unlicensed plumber causes water damage, your homeowner's insurance may deny the claim outright because the work was not performed by a licensed professional.
-That means you're on the hook for every dollar of repairs.
+That means you are on the hook for every dollar of repairs.

 Code Compliance in 2026

 Plumbing codes are evolving rapidly.
-The 2024 IPC and UPC are being adopted by states throughout 2025 and 2026, bringing tighter water efficiency standards, expanded greywater allowances, stricter backflow rules, and updated gas piping and seismic requirements.
-On top of that, the EPA's Lead and Copper Rule Improvements now require water systems to inventory and replace lead and galvanized service lines within 10 years, meaning a simple kitchen remodel can trigger a $5,000 to $10,000 service line replacement.
+The 2024 IPC and UPC are being adopted by states throughout 2025 through 2027, bringing tighter water efficiency standards, expanded greywater and rainwater allowances, stricter backflow rules, and updated seismic and gas piping requirements.
+Georgia's 2026 amendments require WaterSense-listed fixtures for new construction and explicitly prohibit reuse of plumbing materials, equipment, and devices.

 Water heater rules are also tightening.
-Many jurisdictions now require thermal expansion tanks, mixing valves for scald protection, and in some markets, heat pump water heaters in place of traditional gas tanks.
-Unlicensed work that violates these codes can result in fines, mandatory tear-outs, and expensive corrections, especially if discovered during a home sale inspection.
+Many jurisdictions now require thermal expansion tanks on closed systems, ASSE-listed mixing valves for scald protection, and in some markets, heat pump water heaters in place of traditional gas tanks.

 Liability & Worker Protection